xeaix/polynomial_regression/README.md

 ### Description:

-This project demonstrates the application of Polynomial Regression, a supervised learning technique, to predict price based on volume in financial markets.
-In the realm of regression analysis, this model offers a flexible approach to capturing non-linear relationships between variables, making it particularly valuable for scenarios where a simple linear model falls short.
+This project demonstrates the application of polynomial regression, a supervised learning technique, to predict salary based on position.
+The dataset includes position levels and corresponding salaries, and the goal is to build a regression model that captures the non-linear relationship between position levels and salaries.

 ### Objective:

-The primary goal of this project is to showcase how Polynomial Regression can be employed for predicting price movements based on volume data.
-By training the model on historical data, we aim to capture the nuanced relationships between trading volume and price fluctuations, providing insights that can be valuable for market analysis.
+The primary objective is to showcase the use of polynomial regression for predicting salaries, allowing for a more nuanced understanding of how position levels influence compensation.
+The model's performance is evaluated using the R2 score, providing a measure of its predictive accuracy.

 ### Key Features: